Newsletter: 14/10/25: Write Group History

 It would be nice if you came regularly again though.

 Thank you for your pleasant response to my welcome newsletter.
-You will have to continue to keep us up.
+You will have to continue to keep us up to date.

 I hope you all the continued best with your writing and your health.